Formula E car

-A Formula E car is an open-wheel auto racing car made according to the regulations of the International Automobile Federation (FIA) to take part in the FIA Formula E Championship.
-Formula E is a sport for electric cars, and they are powered by batteries and an electric motor.
+A Formula E car is a battery electric open-wheel auto racing car made according to the regulations of the International Automobile Federation (FIA) to take part in the FIA Formula E Championship.
 Races are mainly driven on closed temporary street circuits designed specifically for this racing category.

 Generations

-As of 2022 there have been three major generations of Formula E cars:
+As of 2024 there have been three major generations of Formula E cars: